Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 The code is written in C++ and tested in VS2015.

 Dependence:
-The code depends on the following third party libraries:
+The code depends on the following third-party libraries:
 -PCL 1.8.1.

 Special thanks to Dong Lin from TU Dresden!